neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 $T^\dagger$ will instead range from 0 to 2.
 The only scenario where $\Delta T$ is of consequences is if you are setting initial conditions for temperature or have imposed a heat source yourself within the `.oudf` file.

-At the inlet, the fluid temperature is taken as 650&deg;C, or the nominal median fluid temperature.
-The inlet velocity is set to a uniform value such that the Reynolds number is 100.
-At the outlet, a zero pressure is imposed.
-On the $\theta=0^\circ$ boundary (i.e. the $y=0$ boundary), symmetry is imposed such that all derivatives in the $y$ direction are zero.
-All other boundaries are treated as no-slip.

-!alert note
-The $\theta=7.5^\circ$ boundary (i.e. $360^\circ$ divided by 24 blocks, divided
-in half because we are modeling only half a block) should also be imposed as a symmetry boundary in the NekRS model.
-However, at the time when we first made this tutorial, NekRS only supported symmetry boundaries for sidesets aligned with the $x$, $y$, and $z$ coordinate axes.
-Here, a no-slip boundary condition is used instead, so the correspondence of the NekRS computational model to the depiction in [#model] is imperfect.
-This is no longer a restriction in NekRS.

-At fluid-solid interfaces, the heat flux is imposed as a Neumann condition, where MOOSE computes the surface heat flux.

-Because the NekRS mesh contains very small elements in the fluid phase, fairly small time steps are required to meet [!ac](CFL) conditions related to stability.
-Therefore, the approach to the coupled, pseudo-steady [!ac](CHT) solution can be accelerated by obtaining initial conditions from a pure conduction simulation.
-Then, the initial conditions for the [!ac](CHT) simulation will begin from the temperature obtained from the conduction simulation, with a uniform axial velocity and zero pressure.
-The process to run Cardinal in conduction mode is described in [#part1], while the process to run Cardinal in [!ac](CHT) mode is described in [#part2].

-## Meshing
-  id=meshes

-Cubit [!cite](cubit) is used to programmatically create meshes with user-defined geometry and customizable boundary layers.
-Journal files, or Python-scripted Cubit inputs, are used to create meshes in Exodus II format.
-The MOOSE framework accepts meshes in a wide range of formats that can be generated with many commercial and free meshing tools; other tutorials will make meshes natively within MOOSE.

-### Solid Mesh
-  id=solid_mesh

-The Cubit script used to generate the solid mesh is shown below.
-To run this script yourself, you will need to update the `directory` variable to point to the tutorials directory on your machine.

-!listing /tutorials/fhr_reflector/meshes/solid.jou language=python

-The solid mesh (before a series of refinements) is shown below; the boundary names are illustrated by showing only the highlighted surface to which each boundary corresponds.
-A unique block ID is used for the set of elements corresponding to the inner ring, outer ring, and barrel.
-Material properties in MOOSE are typically restricted by block, and setting three separate IDs allows us to set different properties in each of these blocks.

-!media solid_mesh.png
-  id=solid_mesh
-  caption=Solid mesh for the reflector blocks and barrel and a subset of the boundary names, before a series of mesh refinements style=halign:center

-Unique boundary names are set for each boundary to which we will apply a unique boundary condition; we define the boundaries on the top and bottom of the block, the symmetry boundaries, and boundaries at the interface between the reflector and the bed and on the barrel surface.

-One convenient aspect of MOOSE is that the same elements can be assigned to more than one boundary ID.
-To help in applying heat flux and temperature boundary conditions between NekRS and MOOSE, we define another boundary that contains all of the fluid-solid interfaces through which we will exchange heat flux and temperature, as `fluid_solid_interface`.

-### Fluid Mesh
-  id=fluid_mesh

-The Cubit script used to generate the fluid mesh is shown below.
-To run this script yourself, you will need to update the `directory` variable to point to the tutorials directory on your machine.

-!listing /tutorials/fhr_reflector/meshes/fluid.jou language=python

-The fluid mesh is shown below; the boundary names are illustrated towards the right by showing the highlighted surface to which each boundary corresponds.
-While the names of the surfaces are shown,
-NekRS does not directly use these names - rather, NekRS assigns boundary conditions based on the boundary ID.
-An important restriction in NekRS is that the boundary IDs be ordered sequentially beginning from 1.

-!media fluid_mesh.png
-  id=fluid_mesh
-  caption=Fluid mesh for the FLiBe flowing around the reflector blocks, along with boundary names and IDs.
-It is difficult to see, but the `porous_inner_surface` boundary corresponds to the thin surface at the interface between the reflector region and the pebble bed. style=halign:center

-One strength of Cardinal for [!ac](CHT) applications is that the fluid and solid meshes do not need to share nodes on a common surface; MOOSE mesh-to-mesh data interpolations can communicate between surfaces with different refinement and position in space; meshes may even overlap or share no nodes at all, such as for curvilinear applications. [zoom_mesh] shows a zoom-in of the two mesh files (for the fluid and solid phases).
-Each phase can be meshed according to its physics requirements.

-!media zoom_mesh.png
-  id=zoom_mesh
-  caption=Zoomed-in view of the fluid and solid meshes, overlaid in Paraview.
-Lines are element boundaries. style=width:50%;margin-left:auto;margin-right:auto;halign:center

 Because NekRS uses a custom binary mesh format with a `.re2` extension, the `exo2nek` utility must be used to convert an Exodus II format to `.re2` format.